Sacramento Slip & Fall Injury Attorney

 Property owners throughout the Sacramento, California area have a responsibility to ensure their premises are safe to lawful visitors, customers, and guests.
 Premises liability law is the branch of civil law covering disputes between property owners and the people who sustain injuries on their properties.
 If a property owner fails to properly maintain their premises and the property owner’s negligence results in an injury, the property owner should expect to absorb liability for the injured party’s damages.

 At the Ward Firm, we believe in the aggressive pursuit of justice on behalf of our clients.
 We understand premises liability law and how it applies to cases throughout the Sacramento and Oakland areas.
-If you recently sustained an injury on another person’s property and believe negligence is to blame for your losses, a slip and fall injury lawyer can be a great ally as you seek compensation for your injuries and economic damages.
+If you recently sustained an injury on another person’s property and believe negligence is to blame for your losses, a slip and fall personal injury lawyer can be a great ally as you seek compensation for your injuries and economic damages.

 Why Choose the Ward Firm?